 Incremental returns used in the model are accounting returns, which may not necessarily be the same as economic returns.
 The additional investment used in the calculation of incremental returns should be what is capitalised in the financial statements.
 The reason is that the model uses this return to determine the difference between reported earnings and the cash flow that ultimately determines value.

 The difference between accounting and economic returns is often due to the limited recognition of intangible investment in financial reporting; most investment in intangible assets is immediately expensed rather than capitalised and amortised.
 As a result, the returns used in the model would generally be high for a company where it is primarily intangible investment that drives value .
 Unfortunately, the relationship between accounting and economic returns is a complex one (and perhaps a subject for a future article).

 This is the normal economic cost of equity capital; in other words, it is the required return of equity investors in respect of their investment in the entity.
 Make sure this reflects differences in risk and leverage.
 CAPM may be a good starting point.

 The earnings metric should be forecast not historical.
-To be precise, a 12-month prospective earnings should be used (usually a combination of first and second year prospective earnings).
-However, in practice, using the first-year prospective metric is generally good enough.
+To be precise, a forward 12-month prospective earnings should be used (usually a combination of first and second year prospective earnings).
+However, in practice using the first-year prospective metric is generally good enough.
 Whatever earnings figure is chosen, remember the forecast growth input applies to future periods beyond the period of that forecast earnings.
 You should also ensure that the earnings measure is realistic and comprehensive.
-Do not exclude expenses that have a non-zero expected value in future periods merely because they are volatile, or that they are so-called ‘non-cash’, or because a company has excluded them from their adjusted ‘non-GAAP’ metrics.
+Do not exclude expenses that have a non-zero expected value in future periods merely because they are volatile, they are so-called ‘non-cash’, or because a company has excluded them from their adjusted ‘non-GAAP’ metrics.